depends-on/depends-on-action/README.md

 ### Go lang

 For a go lang change, the action is adding replace directives for the dependencies inside the `go.mod` file.
-It is not running `go mod tidy` and it is expecting it to be run by your build automation in a later stage.
+This action needs to be placed after the installation of the Go lang toolchain.

 ### Python